hamidgasmi/training.computerscience.cloud.aws/README.md

 - Multiple writers:
 	- It supports multiple writer instances connected to the same storage volume
 	- It's good for when continuous writer availability is required
-- Serverless:
-	- It scales the capacity based on database load
-	 - We specify the minimum and maximum amount of resources needed
-	 - It's a good option for intermittent or unpredictable workloads

 - They need to be enabled when a database cluster is made

 </details>